 When asked what was in her Waitrose order, Princess Eugenie revealed: "Nothing interesting really.
 Chicken, sausages, always.
 Potatoes, onion, garlic," lifting the lid on her rule-breaking food order.

-The royal then shared that she's "not allowed" to have onion and garlic at her parents' Sarah Ferguson and Prince Andrew's house, confirming that they fear "the breath" and, like many royals, avoid the pungent foods.
+The royal shared at the time that she's "not allowed" to have onion and garlic at her parents' Sarah Ferguson and Prince Andrew's house (prior to their Royal Lodge eviction), confirming that they fear "the breath" and, like many royals, avoid the pungent foods.

 Queen Camilla once revealed on Australian MasterChef that when on official engagements, nothing with too much garlic is ever served: "Garlic is a no-no...
 You always have to lay off the garlic."